tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 Special thanks to Joe Thorley ([@joethorley](https://github.com/joethorley)) for help with choosing the right words.

 Eager to learn more about duckplyr -- beside by trying it out yourself?
 The pkgdown website of duckplyr features several [articles](https://duckplyr.tidyverse.org/articles/).
-Furthermore, the blog post ["duckplyr: dplyr Powered by DuckDB"](https://duckdb.org/2024/04/02/duckplyr.html) by Hannes Mühleisen provides some context on duckplyr including its inner workings, as also see in a [section](https://blog.r-hub.io/2025/02/13/lazy-meanings/#duckplyr-lazy-evaluation-and-prudence) of the R-hub blog post ["Lazy introduction to laziness in R"](https://blog.r-hub.io/2025/02/13/lazy-meanings/) by Maëlle Salmon, Athanasia Mo Mowinckel and Hannah Frick.
+Furthermore, the blog post ["duckplyr: dplyr Powered by DuckDB"](https://duckdb.org/2024/04/02/duckplyr.html) by Hannes Mühleisen provides some context on duckplyr including its inner workings, as also seen in a [section](https://blog.r-hub.io/2025/02/13/lazy-meanings/#duckplyr-lazy-evaluation-and-prudence) of the R-hub blog post ["Lazy introduction to laziness in R"](https://blog.r-hub.io/2025/02/13/lazy-meanings/) by Maëlle Salmon, Athanasia Mo Mowinckel and Hannah Frick.

 [^1]: If you haven't heard about it, you can watch [Hannes Mühleisen's keynote at posit::conf(2024)](https://www.youtube.com/watch?v=GELhdezYmP0&feature=youtu.be).